jakecyr/simply-jsx/README.md

      "staticFiles": "public"
    }
    ```
+4. Create an index.html file in your staticFiles folder (folder specified in simply.json)

-4. Add a script to your package.json file:
+5. Add a script to your package.json file:

    ```json
    "scripts": {